 Maryland has no dram shop statute, and Maryland courts have consistently refused to allow dram shop claims to be brought in the state.

 However, a person injured by an intoxicated individual may have other valid claims.
-Here is an example:

-Suppose that Dylan stops at Barbie's Bar for a drink after work.
+As an example, suppose that Dylan stops at Barbie's Bar for a drink after work.
 After several rounds, Dylan becomes noticeably intoxicated, but the bartender continues to serve him drinks.
 Eventually, Dylan leaves the bar area to go to the restroom, which is located in the basement.
 On his way down the basement steps, Dylan stumbles and bumps into Padma.
 Both Dylan and Padma fall to the bottom of the steps and are injured.

-Here is an illustration.
+Here's an illustration.
 Suppose that Dagny goes to a party hosted by Hans, her neighbor.
 Although Hans knows that Dagny is only 19 years old, he serves her several glasses of wine.
 While dancing on Hans's deck, Dagny trips and runs into Parker.
 Both Dagny and Parker fall off the deck and are injured.

 Here, Parker may have a personal injury claim against Dagny for causing the accident.
 Both Parker and Dagny might also have valid claims against Hans for allowing Dagny to drink, though he knew her to be underage.

 Injury claims are civil lawsuits in Maryland, meaning that liability in these cases is expressed solely in terms of money damages.
 Typical damages in these kinds of claims might include:

 Generally, all injury claims in Maryland must be filed in court within three years of the date the injury occurred, under the state's statute of limitations.
 However, because each situation is different, you should always get in contact with a qualified attorney as soon as possible after being injured to ensure your rights are protected.